SBU-CSE-416/votifier/README.md

 - (note for Kaitlyn, the above cmd works in powershell, not git bash for laptop)

 -----
-###Languages & Tools used on the Project
+### Languages & Tools used on the Project
+Client: React, Leaflet, Axios, Recharts,
-React, Java, Python
+Server: Java, MongoDB,
+Proprocessing: Python (Pandas, GeoPandas